thwfhk/shl-popl24-artifact/README.md

 This is the artifact for the paper:

-*Wenhao Tang, Daniel Hillerström, Sam Lindley, J. Garrett Morris: Soundly Handling Linearity.*
+*Wenhao Tang, Daniel Hillerström, Sam Lindley, J. Garrett Morris, "Soundly Handling Linearity"*

-The artifact contains the implementation of tracking control-flow linearity (CFL) in Links as described in Section 4 of the paper, based on the core calculus $\mathrm{F}_{\mathrm{eff}}^\circ$ formalised in Section 3.
+The artifact contains the implementation of control-flow linearity (CFL) extension in Links as described in Section 4 of the paper, based on the core calculus $\mathrm{F}_{\mathrm{eff}}^\circ$ formalised in Section 3.
 This implementation soundly combine the linear types (session types) and multi-shot effect handlers of Links, solving a